gishikawa3/my_nnabla/doc/python/file_format_converter/onnx/operator_coverage.rst

 will generate the onnx model which require the executor at least support opset 6, when the model contains Affine() function.

-Total 45/136
+Total 0/136

 Neural Network Layer
 ++++++++++++++++++++

-Count 4/11
+Count 0/11

 ======================================== =============== =============== =================================================
 Operator                                 Opset           Status          Description
 ======================================== =============== =============== =================================================
-Affine                                   1,5,6           Not test        Implemented by Reshape,Flatten,Gemm Convolution                              1               OK              Implemented by Conv DepthwiseConvolution                     1               Not test        Implemented by Conv Deconvolution                            1,6             Not test        Implemented by ConvTranspose,Add DepthwiseDeconvolution                                   Not test        Not implemented MaxPooling                               1               OK              Implemented by MaxPool AveragePooling                           1               OK              Implemented by AveragePool GlobalAveragePooling                     1               OK              Implemented by GlobalAveragePool SumPooling                               1               Not test        Implemented by Mul Unpooling                                                Not test        Not implemented Embed                                                    Not test        Not implemented
+Affine                                   1,5,6           Not test        Implemented by Reshape,Flatten,Gemm Convolution                              1               Not test        Implemented by Conv DepthwiseConvolution                     1               Not test        Implemented by Conv Deconvolution                            1,6             Not test        Implemented by ConvTranspose,Add DepthwiseDeconvolution                                   Not test        Not implemented MaxPooling                               1               Not test        Implemented by MaxPool AveragePooling                           1               Not test        Implemented by AveragePool GlobalAveragePooling                     1               Not test        Implemented by GlobalAveragePool SumPooling                               1               Not test        Implemented by Mul Unpooling                                                Not test        Not implemented Embed                                                    Not test        Not implemented